DoodleScheduling/hiring-challenges/fullstack-engineer/README.md

 We understand your time is precious and would not want you to spend more than **3 to 5 hours** on this over the span of **1 week** max.

 Please use a **JVM language**, preferably Java for your backend service.
 Feel free to use any framework, like Spring for example.

-Now for the frontend, please use JavaScript (Vanilla JS, React, ...).
+Now for the frontend, please use TypeScript (Vanilla JS, React, ...).
 We want you to provide a responsive implementation.
 Keep in mind that Doodle is used worldwide and has to work on commonly used browsers.

 # What we expect
 It is OK if the challenge is not completed.
 Try to **prioritize** it by what you think is more important.
 Tell us what